Amos47/2400/Chapter 1.md

 Thus communication allows humans to fulfil their only real purpose on this planet: to remain on this planet.
 Too contentious for a business course in ICT?
 Expand your horizons.
 Read lots.
 Think lots.
 Then we can talk.

 How pervasive is information communication?
 What's the *coverage* in Canada?
-Take a look at this (crudely) interactive map:
+Take a look at this simple interactive map:

 **Figure FMAP.
 Cellular coverage in Canada**